kuprinak/lithuania-metabar/README.md

 ### List of files:

-* OTU_before_filtering.xlsx - all Amplicon Sequence Variants (ASVs) assigned to the fungi taxa using the UNITY database (before filtering for depth and match).
+* OTUs.xlsx - Operational Taxonomic Units (OTUs) assigned to the fungi taxa using the UNITY database.
 * OTU_counts - row number of reads per OTU per sample.
 * Data_analysis_R_script.Rmd - data analysis is as an R Markdown file.
 * Data_analysis_R_script.html - data analysis as an HTML file results in graphs or tables.